Thomas William Hislop: Political career

 Hislop was Mayor of Wellington from 1905 to 1908.
+Hiropi Street in Newtown is named after Hislop.

 He was a Member of the Legislative Council from 1921 until his death.

 Family and death

 Hislop's last residence was Sayes Court in Aurora Terrace, Wellington.
 It was once described as the "most valuable residential property in the city of Wellington".

 Hislop married Annie Simpson on 18 February 1873 at Knox Church in Dunedin.
 They had two sons and three daughters.
 His first wife died in 1909.
-His son Thomas Hislop was Mayor of Wellington from 1931 to 1944.
+Their son Thomas Hislop was Mayor of Wellington from 1931 to 1944.

-On 27 May 1922 at St Johns Church in Willis Street, he married Marguerite Estelle Louis Smith (known as Louis Smith) of Wellington.
+On 27 May 1922, at St Johns Church in Willis Street, Hislop married Marguerite Estelle Louis Smith (known as Louis Smith) of Wellington.

 Hislop died on 2 October 1925 at his residence.
 He was buried at Karori Cemetery in Wellington on 5 October of that year.
 He was survived by his second wife and his children.